Students viewing Sea Country and Future Life exhibitions on Level 5, Main Library.

 Alun Leach-Jones: a language of his own

 Alun Leach-Jones was one of Australia's best known abstract artists.
-This memorial exhibition celebrates an artist whose contribution through his work and teaching had a formative impact on a generation of artists and art lovers throughout Australia.
+This memorial exhibition celebrates an artist who had a formative impact on a generation of artists and art lovers throughout Australia.

 Max Dupain: the architecture of UNSW

-A decade after its foundation in 1949, UNSW entered a period of major campus development.
-During this time, from 1959 to 1970, UNSW’s main photographer of record was Max Dupain – one of the leading figures in 20th century Australian photography.
-This exhibition is drawn from photographs collected by the University Archives from the roughly 140 jobs Dupain carried out for UNSW.
+From 1959 to 1970, UNSW’s main photographer of record was Max Dupain - one of the leading figures in 20th century Australian photography.
+This exhibition draws from photographs collected by the University Archives from the roughly 140 jobs Dupain carried out for UNSW.

 Tip of the iceberg: Works from the UNSW Art Collection